Will Perfection Make You

 I watched the idea forming in her eyes.

 “In fact,” she continued, “No matter what Allen says, stay with us tonight.
-When he comes back we’ll be terribly rude.
+We’ll be terribly rude when he comes back.
 We’ll talk of nothing but old times and our dear remembered friends from our carefree college days.
 And don’t forget this.
 It’s very important that we make our stories vapid and mundane.”

 “Here he comes,” I said.
 “That was quick.”